JakubChudik/6047-project/README.md

 3. Get all cases from a single project - DONE get_all_cases_from_project

-4. Get URL of RNA-Seq file for a single case - DONE get_rna_seq_file_url
+4. Get UUID of RNA-Seq file for a single case - DONE get_rna_seq_file_url

-5. Build json of RNA-Seq file names for mass download using GDC API
+5. Mass download RNA-Seq data from RNA-Seq UUIDs using GDC API - DONE download_rna_seqs

-6. Create bash script to unzipp RNA-Seq files

-7. Download clinical and demographic data
+6. Download clinical and demographic data

-8. Merge RNA-Seq, demographic and clinical data into one large pandas df
+7. Merge RNA-Seq, demographic and clinical data into one large pandas df

-9. Make sparse-PCA
+8. Make sparse-PCA

-10. Make classifier
+9. Make classifier

-11. Identify common properties within a cluster
+10. Identify common properties within a cluster